About

 Woodland Restoration Foundation: represented by Marvin Harris and John Shuck

-Library of Virginia: represented by Sonya Coleman and Jessica Bennett
+Library of Virginia: represented by Jessica Bennett, Sonya Coleman, and Trenton Hizer

 Oakwood Arts: represented by Alex Gwynn